Air Force vs. San Diego State NCAA Football Odds, Plays and Insights | October 23, 2021

 Over/Under Insights

-- Air Force has combined with its opponents to score more than 41.5 points only two times this year.
+- Air Force and its opponents have gone over the current 40-point total in three of six games (50%) this season.

-- San Diego State's games have gone over 41.5 points in three of six chances this season.
+- San Diego State and its opponents have combined to score more than 40 points in three of six games this season.

-- The two teams combine to average 64.2 points per game, 22.7 more than the total in this contest.
+- The combined points per game average of the two teams, 64.2, is 24.2 points more than Saturday's over/under.

-- These two squads combine to allow 32.3 points per game, 9.2 fewer than this contest's over/under.
+- This contest's over/under is 7.7 points more than the 32.3 these two squads combine to surrender per game this season.

 Air Force Stats and Trends

+- In Air Force's seven games this year, it has five wins against the spread.

-- The Falcons have been favored by 4 points or more four times this season and are 3-1 ATS in those matchups.
+- The Falcons are 4-1 ATS when favored by 3.5 points or more this season.

-- Air Force's games this year have hit the over on two of six set point totals (33.3%).
+- Air Force's games this year have gone over the point total two times in six opportunities (33.3%).

-- Air Force is 5-1 against the spread and 6-1 overall this season when the team records more than 16 points.
+- When Air Force puts up more than 16 points, it is 5-1 against the spread and 6-1 overall.

 - The Falcons collect 415.3 yards per game, 132.8 more yards than the 282.5 the Aztecs allow per contest.

-- Air Force is 4-1 against the spread and 5-1 overall when the team amasses more than 282.5 yards.
+- Air Force is 4-1 against the spread and 5-1 overall when the team totals more than 282.5 yards.

 - This year, the Falcons have four turnovers, six fewer than the Aztecs have takeaways (10).